No Veo A Nadie Jamás.

 1. Mental Health Deterioration: Prolonged social isolation is strongly linked to an increased risk of depression, anxiety, and other mental health disorders.
 The lack of social support and connection can significantly impact an individual's ability to cope with stress and adversity.

 2. Physical Health Problems: Studies have shown a correlation between social isolation and a higher risk of developing various physical health problems, including cardiovascular disease, weakened immune system, and cognitive decline.
-Social connection plays a crucial role in maintaining overall health and well-being.
+Social connection is key here in maintaining overall health and well-being Small thing, real impact.
+And it works..

 3. Reduced Life Expectancy: Research consistently demonstrates a link between social isolation and reduced life expectancy.
 The lack of social support and connection can negatively impact an individual's overall health and longevity.